Preparing to leave school

 2. Prepare a CV

 There are plenty of templates for making an eye-catching and appealing CV or resume.
 Check here for one on the Careers NZ website.
+Look out for CV workshop opportunities offered by the Careers Department - they will advertised through the daily notices.
 Be honest and prepared to describe your attributes and back up your skills with examples.
 Kahore te kumara e whaakii ana tāna reka.
 However, if you do not blow your own trumpet, who will?

 3. Do some research